Tom's Guide Verdict

 The Wonderboom 2 paired quickly with my iPhone.
 It had strong signal strength, maintaining a connection even with several walls between it and my phone.

 UE doesn't offer an app for the Wonderboom, which is disappointing since its Boom and Megaboom apps have always been among the best.
 That also means there's no way to adjust the sound.

 You can pair two Wonderbooms together by holding the center button on top of each unit for 3 seconds.
 You can pair it with an original Wonderboom; unfortunately, you can't pair it with a Boom or Megaboom speaker.

 If you're looking for a portable Bluetooth speaker that's small enough to easily tote around, and you want very good sound, the Wonderboom will meet most of your needs.
-It has good bass for a small speaker and rivals the JBL Flip for overall best sound in a $100 speaker.
+It has good bass for a small speaker and rivals the very best sub-$100 speakers on sound

-You can find smaller and lighter speakers, such as the JBL Clip, but they won't sound as good.
+You can find smaller and lighter speakers, such as the Tribit StormBox Micro, but they won't sound as good.
 If you are willing to go bigger, the UE Boom 3 produces better sound — though it also costs more, with a list price of $150.
 The Wonderboom hits a sweet spot in price, size and sound quality for portable Bluetooth speakers.
 If you have an original Wonderboom, there's not enough improvements in the second generation to warrant an upgrade, though.